 7. You don’t push yourself forward

 All the groundwork in the world isn’t going to propel you forwards if you sit on that research and knowledge, waiting for someone – a boss, sponsor or some career saviour you’ve yet to meet – to come along and drop an opportunity in your lap.
 Make yourself visible.
-Volunteer for carefully chosen projects; attend training in whatever form it presents itself – formal courses, everywomanNetwork webinars, reading around subjects as diverse as confidence
+Volunteer for carefully chosen projects; attend training in whatever form it presents itself – formal courses, everywomanNetwork webinars, reading around subjects as diverse as confidence, leadership and personal brand.

 Learn more about the comfort zone, and take a quiz to help you discover more about your own personal reasons for staying safe, in the everywomanNetwork workbook Step up!
 Are you ready to put yourself forward at work?